NAVIGATION DISPLAY MK. 1 TYPE C

 The compass card position is normally based on information from the MRG (Master Reference Gyro), here labelled as DG (Directional Gyro).
 If the MRG was to fail, the compass information source can be switched over to the Compass Detector mounted in the tail fin.

 The MRG is used in preference to the compass detector as it responds quicker to changes.
-The MRG has the disadvantage though of procession which can cause the compass card to drift.
+The MRG has the disadvantage though of precession which can cause the compass card to drift.
 Synchronisation between the MRG and the compass detector is indicated by the oscillating dot and cross indicator (above HDG knob), showing when the MRG needs to be re-synchronised with the compass detector.
 Re-synchronisation should be required every 10 minutes or so and is corrected in straight and level flight using the SYN knob.

 Mode: "ILS" - Instrument Landing System